Principles and Governing Concepts supported by Forest Bridges Friends

 habitats is a sound basis for a sustained yield forest plan.

-The O&C lands are governed by NEPA, the ESA, the Clean Water Act, FLPMA, the O&C Act, and other federal legislation.
+The O&C lands are governed by the National Environmental Policy Act, the Endangered Species Act, the Clean Air Act, the Clean Water Act, the Federal Land Policy and Management Act, the Oregon and California Revested Lands Sustained Yield Management Act, and other federal legislation.

 The O&C lands remain in Federal ownership, managed by the BLM.